homiedopie/beberlei.de/drafts/oop_business_applications__command_query_responsibility_seggregation.rst

   Simple concept, but it has huge implications: A pure read-only model is simple to maintain and refactor for any performance requirements that come up.

-Another part of CQRS: Our write service methods are not allowed to return data anymore (With the exceptions to the rule of course).
+Furhtermore with CQRS our write service methods are not allowed to return data anymore (With the exceptions to the rule of course).
 This may increase the complexity at first, but it has benefits for scalability and decoupling.
 Following this principle allows us to turn every command from synchroneous to